awaemmanuel/mt-dnn/README.md

     `pip install -e  git+git@github.com:namisan/mt-dnn@master#egg=mt-dnn`

-Either command, from above, makes `mt-dnn` available in your conda virtual environment.
+    Either command, from above, makes `mt-dnn` available in your environment.
 You can verify it was properly installed by running:

-    pip list
+    `pip list | grep -i mt-dnn`

 #### Use docker:
 1. Pull docker </br>